-Watts Branch discharges the closest of the watersheds in the County to where the Potomac Water Treatment plant processes the Potomac into our drinking water, thereby having significant impacts on our drinking water.
-The watershed borders are south of both Muddy Branch and Seneca Creek.
-We work closely with our sister organizations in both watersheds, Muddy Branch Alliance and Seneca Creek Watershed Partners.
-All three groups share a calendar and our mailing list.
+Watts Branch has the closest stream discharge of all Montgomery County watersheds to the Potomac Water Treatment Plant which processes Potomac River water into drinking water.
+Consequently, the water quality of the Watts Branch Watershed has significant implications for the quality of our own drinking water.
+The watershed borders are south of both Muddy Branch and Seneca Creek Watersheds.
+We work closely with our sister organizations in both watersheds, the Muddy Branch Alliance and Seneca Creek Watershed Partners.
+All three groups share a calendar, newsletter, and membership mailing list.

 VISION

-We envision the Watts Branch, and its surrounding habitat, a healthy environment for families to explore to fish, to wade and play in the stream, and to rest on its shores.
+We envision the Watts Branch stream and its surrounding habitat to be a safe and healthy environment for families to explore, to wade and play in the stream, and to rest and recreate on its shores.

 MISSION